-SpeakEasy’s Boston Project is back for a third season, featuring two brand new locally-set plays by playwrights Phaedra Scott and Ethan Warren.
+Having been named “Boston’s Best Launch Pad of 2018” by The Improper Bostonian magazine, SpeakEasy’s Boston Project is back for a fourth season, featuring two brand new locally-set plays by playwrights MJ Halberstadt of Brookline and Laura Neill of Brighton.

-We are thrilled to announce the return of Obehi Janice, a 2016-2017 Boston Project Playwright, who will continue development of her play OLE WHITE SUGAH DADDY.
+We are thrilled to announce the return of Phaedra Michelle Scott, a 2017-2018 Boston Project Playwright, who will continue development of her play DIASPORA!.

 Once again this year, The Boston Project has been made possible through funding from the Harold & Mimi Steinberg Charitable Trust.

-Read more about all three plays and playwrights below.
-Thank you to everyone who submitted.
+Thank you again to everyone who applied.
 The overwhelming response to our call for proposals demonstrates that there are many stories to be told about Boston.
 Our hope is that this project will put more of them into the theatrical ecosystem.